in-toto/in-toto-golang/README.md

   in-toto run [flags]

 Flags:
+  -c, --cert string                Path to a PEM formatted certificate that corresponds with
+                                   the provided key.
   -h, --help                       help for run
   -k, --key string                 Path to a PEM formatted private key file used to sign
+                                   the resulting link metadata. (passing one of '--key' or '--gpg' is required)
+      --lstrip-paths stringArray   path prefixes used to left-strip artifact paths before storing them to the resulting link metadata.
+If multiple prefixes are specified, only a single prefix can match the path of any artifact and that is then left-stripped.
+All prefixes are checked to ensure none of them are a left substring of another.
-                                   the resulting link metadata. (passing one of '--key' or '--gpg' is required) -m, --materials stringArray      Paths to files or directories, whose paths and hashes are stored in the resulting link metadata before the command is executed.
+  -m, --materials stringArray      Paths to files or directories, whose paths and hashes
+                                   are stored in the resulting link metadata before the command is executed.
 Symlinks are followed.